 Dr. McIngvale is the founder of the Peace of Mind Foundation (peaceofmind.com), a non-profit dedicated to OCD.
 Dr. McIngvale and her foundation developed and host the ocdchallenge.org which is a free interactive self-help website for OCD.
 To increase her involvement and commitment to mental health, Dr. McIngvale serves on non-profit boards in the community.
 She was a finalist for the Houston Texans community quarterback award (recognizing work done by outstanding volunteers), the 2014 spirit of Hope Honoree by MHA of Greater Houston, the 2014 recipient of the Chrysalis Award from the Hope and Healing Center and was named a young leader in mental health by the Menninger clinic in 2012.
 She is dedicated to giving a voice to the voiceless and she feels being a social worker allows her to impact those in the field and stamp out the stigma of mental illness.

-Dr. McIngvale lives in Houston, Texas with her two boxer pups, Maverick and Layla.
+Dr. McIngvale lives in Houston, Texas with her boxer pup Layla.